shorepine/alles/README.md

 ## Testing

 If you are not on wifi, you can test the synthesizers by pushing the BOOT button (if using a dev board) or GPIO0 within 2 seconds *after* applying power.
 Don't press BOOT while applying power, that puts it in a bootloader mode.
-The synthesizer will run through scales using different waveforms and loudnesses for you to test.
+The synthesizer will run through a scale and enter immediate mode (see MIDI detail below.)

 In normal operation, a small "bleep" noise is made a few seconds after boot to confirm that the synthesizer is ready to receive UDP packets.
 If you don't hear the bleep, ensure the Wi-Fi authentication is correct.